tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 ### Overview

-Many problems in symbolic computation and cryptography can be expressed as the task of computing some polynomials; and arithmetic circuits form the most standard model for studying the complexity of such computations.
-Zero-knowledge proofs form a core building block of many cryptographic protocols.
-Of special interest are zero-knowledge proof systems capable of proving the correct computation of arbitrary arithmetic circuits ([[6]], [[7]]).
+Many problems in _Symbolic Computation_<sup>[def][sc~]</sup> and cryptography can be expressed as the task of computing some polynomials; and arithmetic circuits form the most standard model for studying the complexity of such computations.
+ZK proofs form a core building block of many cryptographic protocols.
+Of special interest are ZK proof systems capable of proving the correct computation of arbitrary arithmetic circuits ([[6]], [[7]]).